nodejam/nodejam/README.md

 ./run.sh
 ```

-Fora will be running under the hostname you provided in ./configure.sh.
 Go to http://hostname in browser.
+Note: If you used --all, hostname will be local.foraproject.org